-What will a proofreader do for me?
+What does a proofreader do?

-Is line editing another word for proofreading?
+Is “line editing” another word for proofreading?

 Do I need a proofreader if I’ve already worked with an editor?